MiguelSanLeon/holidays-survey/README.md

 This is the Google sheet used to store questions and options.
 ![predefined_answers](assets/readme-files/predefined-answers-worksheet.png)

-This is the Google sheet used to store the Title, welcome message and goodbye message.
+This is the Google sheet used to store the title, welcome message and goodbye message.
 ![other_text](assets/readme-files/other-text-worksheet.png)

 ### Flowchart